garrettdimick/picarclassifier/README.md

     data_set_2[['X_Intercept_Left', 'X_Intercept_Right', 'Slope_Left', 'Slope_Right']] = \
         data_set_2[['X_Intercept_Left', 'X_Intercept_Right', 'Slope_Left', 'Slope_Right']].apply(pd.to_numeric)
 ```
 Had to shape all of the data to the format that I needed.
 Decided to use x_intercept_left, x_intercept_right, slope_left, slope_right as the feature data and the commands as the label.
 Only getting about 60% accuracy at first.
 Tried 100, 200, 300, 400, 500 sizes for random forest.
 Melted my computer when I tried 1,000...
 Thought maybe I should make the commands more uniform, and only have a single pressed and released for each command.
 Had to devise a way to do this(without manually doing so), took a significant chunk of time.
+Tried regex, manually changing (abandoned that early), etc.

+After finally figuring this out, taking a sort of naive approach, trained classifier again.
+Got 84% accuracy on 100 tree Random Forest.
+83% for 200.
+84% for 300.
+84% for 400.
+83% for 500.
+Got 88% for 1,000.
+I wasn't expecting to see any increase in the accuracy of the model by increasing the number of trees.
+I think it was a coincidence, didn't see any improvement on several more attempts with 1,000 trees.
+Wanted to